lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 If your note goes silent, the *hum will go silent too*.<br>
 **``To enable``**, place minimum 2 W commands of different width in the table and loop them,<br>
 Changing from thin to wide waveform will result in the loudest and grittiest hum.<br>
+Place more in between in various setups to alter the timbre and adjust the width to your liking.<br>
-Adjust the width to your liking. **"`W`"** command also will produce high overtones that sounds like clicking.
+**"`W`"** command also will produce high overtones that sounds like clicking!

 ## **"`E`"** command (any channel)